 - The Power LED should turn on red and the RGB LED will blink and change colors.
 In a second or two, you should hear a beep.

-- At this point, your robot car is ready to be controller via the mobile app.
+- At this point, your robot car is ready to be controlled via the mobile app or to be programmed.

 Step 9: Remote Control Mode

 The second builtin mode is the Cat Mode.
 Although the video is of a STEAMbot robot, your robot car will behave in the same way.
 To put your robot car into the Cat Mode, do the following:

 - Place your robot car on the floor.